Lowest NEET Cutoff State-wise: Expected Cut off for NEET 2025

 States with lowest NEET cutoff: Previous year trends

 The states with lowest NEET cutoff marks for each category are provided below.
-The lowest cutoff provided below is the minimum marks at which admission was granted in government colleges in previous years.
+The NEET lowest score state quota is provided below is the minimum marks at which admission was granted in government colleges in previous years.

 1. Goa